Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 When is surgery necessary?

-Alternative methods of treating the disease
+Alternative treatments for the disease

-Naturally, there are some other less traditional treatments for prostatitis.
+Naturally, there are some other, less traditional treatments for prostatitis.
 For example, sometimes medicinal microclysters, treatment with leeches, acupuncture, massage give a good effect.

-Spa treatment is recommended for patients with chronic forms of the disease.
-Also, special physical exercises will have a positive effect on the state of the body, which will help restore blood circulation and eliminate blood stagnation in the pelvic organs.
+Patients with chronic forms of the disease are recommended sanatorium treatment.
+Also, special physical exercises will positively affect the state of the body, which will help restore blood circulation and eliminate blood stasis in the pelvic organs.

 What are the prognosis for patients?